Comprehensive Epilepsy Center Resources for Patients & Families

 Summer camp can be a wonderful experience for children with epilepsy.
 Our Summer Camp Scholarship Program, named in honor of Blanca Vazquez, MD, director of epilepsy clinical trials, serves children with epilepsy in financial need and allows them to experience fun, confidence-building activities.

-Applications open in mid-March and are due in late May.
+Applications open in January and are due in late May.
 Award recipients are notified mid-June.
+Apply online.

 Our newsletters highlight FACES programs and activities and feature articles written by patients, caregivers, and staff from NYU Langone’s Comprehensive Epilepsy Center.
+A hard copy of our annual newsletter is mailed out every September.
+Our e-newsletters are emailed out to the mailing list approximately five times a year.
 Email email@example.com to sign up for our newsletters.

 Peace of Mind Lecture Series

 In support of the mission of FACES to improve the quality of life for those living with epilepsy and seizure disorders, the Comprehensive Epilepsy Center offers a series of free lectures to the public to help educate patients and family members.
 Lectures are provided by doctors and other professionals.
-To attend one of our webinars, please email us at firstname.lastname@example.org.
+To learn more about our webinars, please email us at firstname.lastname@example.org.

 Events and Programs